6100mSoft/WeatherPi/README.md

-# irc-client
+# Teddiursa IRC Client

-Simple IRC (Internet Relay Chat) Client written in Python 2
+Simple IRC (Internet Relay Chat) Client written in Python 3.
+This fork aims to port the print statements to a character LCD.

 ## Contributors

-Special thanks to Ilie Cebanu (https://github.com/NotQuiteMelvin) for Python 3 version.
+Special thanks to Ilie Cebanu (https://github.com/NotQuiteMelvin) for the Python 3 version and Rafal Janicki (https://github.com/bl4de) for the original version.

 ## Usage